MauriceBrg/lambda_bundler/README.md

 If you're using the Cloud Development Kit and just want to do a `cdk synth` to check your infrastructure code without actually deploying it, you can set the environment variable `LAMBDA_BUNDLER_SKIP_INSTALL` to `true`.
 This will skip installing dependencies and bundling the code, which makes the process a lot faster - although it won't work when you try to deploy it with the variable set to `true`.

+## Demo / Example

+For an example of how to use this, I suggest you check out the [demo repository](https://github.com/MauriceBrg/lambda-bundler-demo) which includes a CDK app that deploys three lambda functions with dependencies of different sizes.
+If you take a closer look at the [build pipeline](https://github.com/MauriceBrg/lambda-bundler-demo/actions?query=workflow%3ALambda-Bundler-Demo-Build) you'll see, how effective the caching is.

 ## Known Limitations

 - Packages are downloaded and built on your local machine, that means you might experience problems with libraries that use C-extensions if your platform is not Linux.
 Building packages with Docker is something I'd like to look into if there's a demand for that.